bitburner-official/bitburner-src/markdown/bitburner.singularity.getownedsourcefiles.md

 RAM cost: 5 GB

-Returns an array of source files
+Returns an array of source files.

+This array always contains all your acquired Source-Files even when you override their active levels via BitNode options.
+If you want to check the active levels of Source-Files and other BitNode options, you can check the "ResetInfo.bitNodeOptions" property with [getResetInfo](./bitburner.ns.getresetinfo.md)<!-- -->.